XavierVI/MnistClassifier/README.md

 # About the project
-This project was created to learn the basics of PyTorch.
+This project was created to learn the basics of PyTorch and convolutional neural networks.

 # Learning Goals
 - Learn how how define neural networks in PyTorch and train them on a dataset.